Xena: Warrior Princess (video game): Plot

 Xena then travels to the Isle of Kronos to find Valerian, but is stopped on the beach by a Cyclops.
 Upon its defeat, she also fights Valerian's soldiers and defeats a troll in order to cross a bridge.
 When she finally enters the Castle, the King comes out with two bodyguards.
 After killing them, Xena asks Valerian about Gabrielle and why she was taken.
-Valerian replies that Gabrielle has been chosen for a very special ceremony and that her sacrifice would help usher in a new world order.
+Valerian replies that Gabrielle has been chosen for a very special ceremony and that her human sacrifice would help usher in a new world order.
 The king transforms into a Minotaur and runs into the labyrinth of the castle with Xena hot in close pursuit.
 In the labyrinth Xena, finds Gabrielle and kills the Minotaur.
 Reunited, Gabrielle tells her that she heard the King mention a band of Amazons.
 They decide to visit them in order to get some answers.

 When they arrived in the Amazon village, the Amazons attack them on sight.
 They search for the Amazon Queen in the Lost Temple; however, a hidden group of Amazons kidnapped Gabrielle and lock Xena inside.
 As a result, Xena must go alone to find the Amazon Queen.
 Upon finding her, she informs Xena that they want an Amazon Queen to be sacrificed in order to create a new world.
 Gabrielle, being an Amazon Queen herself, will take her place.
 Xena kills the Queen and comes face to face with the main antagonist, Kalabrax, an angry Goddess who seek revenge from Gods by trying to create a world where she will be in control.
 Kalabrax tells Xena that she is going to sacrifice Gabrielle.
 In order to get Xena out of the way, she opens the earth and casts Xena down to Tartarus.

 The only way to get out of the underworld is to find Hades himself.
 On the road to Hades' Castle, she has to overcome the traps of Charon, face the zombies coming from the ground, the undead boatman, and the Well of Lost Souls.
 When she arrives in the castle, Hades welcomes Xena and she asks his permission to send her back to the surface world to stop Kalabrax.